 If you want to sell something, you should simply have a damn good product!
 And you should be well aware of what your product or your website offers to your audience… what makes it special.
 If you know and understand this, it will be much easier to make your audience like and buy your stuff.
 You should thus take some time to think about the uniqueness of your product and write that down.

 Perhaps you sell cruises to Hawaii.
 You offer great facilities for children, making the cruises especially suitable for young parents or single moms.
 Offering great cruises to Hawaii for single moms could be the uniqueness of your service.
 This is your mission, your niche, this is what you have to offer to your audience!
 Do make sure you write down your mission in words that are used and understood by your audience.

 In some markets, it is really hard to rank.
 Some markets are just highly competitive, with large companies dominating the search results.
 These companies have a very large budget to spend on marketing in general and SEO specifically.
 Ranking in these markets is hard.
 You will be unable to compete on a small budget in a market like the travel industry using search terms as Vacation Hawaii.

 However, if you have your mission clear, you should be able to define what makes your product or website stand out from this market.
+You should be able to find your niche.
 And you should use YOUR mission in order to start ranking!
-Taking my example of cruises for single moms to Hawaii, would mean that you should focus on the less competitive term [single mom cruises Hawaii].
-Again, use words that are used by your target audience (and avoid difficult terminologies).
+Taking my example of cruises for single moms to Hawaii would mean that you should focus on the less competitive term [single mom cruises Hawaii].
+Again, use words that are used by your target audience (and avoid difficult terms).